Team-GhostLand/GhostLand7/README.md

 * Custom resourcepack (like for Cebuliony and stuff)
 * Sparse Structures
 * Increase title splash cycle rate (the way it is right now, you won't ever see it changing)
 * Disable Simple VC groups (we have radios for that)
+* MAYBE? add some default pins to REI, to subtly guide the player towards important objectives?
+* Enable "visited=don't show again" for Structure Credits
 * *also, this isn't really a config-related TODO, but we need to check whether Iru's bed-mod-thing works on server-side only*

 ### Vanilla